Learn everything about Crus Bourgeois Bordeaux, the best wines, top producers, vineyards, history, and the classification.

 The original 1932 Crus Bourgeois classification was revised several times, in 1966, 1978, 2003, 2008, 2015 and in 2020.
 The most recent changes shook up the Crus Bourgeois classification, bringing about major changes and an upheaval among some of its most important members as you will read.
 It is a good thing that the original 1932 classification was not set in stone, unlike the famous 1855 Classification of the Medoc.

-For a chateau to be in the Crus Bourgeois Classification, they must come from one of the 8 appellations in the appellation of the Medoc that covers the Left Bank.
+For a chateau to be in the Crus Bourgeois Classification, it must come from one of the 8 appellations in the appellation of the Medoc that covers the Left Bank.
 The communes are: Pauillac, St. Estephe, Margaux, St. Julien, Moulis, Listrac, Haut Medoc and the Medoc.

-Today, more than 25% of all the wine produced, bottled and sold from the Medoc is currently classified as Cru Bourgeois.
+Today, more than 25% of all the wine produced, bottled, and sold from the Medoc is currently classified as Cru Bourgeois.
 When added together, the chateaux that make up the Cru Bourgeois Classification own more than 4,100 hectares of vines.
 The combined production of all the Cru Bourgeois estates comes to more than 29 million bottles of Bordeaux wine per year!

 Cru Bourgeois Exceptionnel

 de Malleret Haut-Médoc

 du Taillan Haut-Médoc

 Paveil de Luze Margaux

 Cru Bourgeois Supérieur